carla-simulator/carla/Docs/python_api.md

 - <a name="carla.Landmark.text"></a>**<font color="#f8805a">text</font>** (_str_)
 Additional text in the signal.
 - <a name="carla.Landmark.h_offset"></a>**<font color="#f8805a">h_offset</font>** (_float_)
-Heading of the signal relative to the orientation of the road.
+Orientation offset of the signal relative to the the definition of `road_id` at `s` in OpenDRIVE.
 - <a name="carla.Landmark.pitch"></a>**<font color="#f8805a">pitch</font>** (_float_)
-Pitch of the signal.
+Pitch rotation of the signal.
 - <a name="carla.Landmark.roll"></a>**<font color="#f8805a">roll</font>** (_float_)
-Roll of the signal.
+Roll rotation of the signal.
 - <a name="carla.Landmark.waypoint"></a>**<font color="#f8805a">waypoint</font>** (_[carla.Waypoint](#carla.Waypoint)_)
-The waypoint where this signal is producing an effect in the road.
+A waypoint placed in the lane of the one that made the query and at the `s` of the landmark.
+It is the first waypoint for which the landmark will be effective.
 - <a name="carla.Landmark.transform"></a>**<font color="#f8805a">transform</font>** (_[carla.Transform](#carla.Transform)_)
-The position and orientation of this signal in the world.
+The location and orientation of the landmark in the simulation.

 <h3>Methods</h3>
 - <a name="carla.Landmark.get_lane_validities"></a>**<font color="#7fb800">get_lane_validities</font>**(<font color="#00a6ed">**self**</font>)
-Returns a list of pairs of lane ids defining to which lanes this signal is producing an effect.
-The pair defines a range of lanes (from_lane_id, to_lane_id).
+Returns which lanes the landmark is affecting to.
+As there may be specific lanes where the landmark is not effective, the return is a list of pairs containing ranges of the __lane_id__ affected:
+<small>Example: In a road with 5 lanes, being 3 not affected: [(from_lane1,to_lane2),(from_lane4,to_lane5)]</small>.
     - **Return:** _list(tuple(int))_

 ---

 ## carla.LandmarkOrientation<a name="carla.LandmarkOrientation"></a>
-Class defining the orientation of a landmark in the road.
+Helper class to define the orientation of a landmark in the road.
+The definition is not directly translated from OpenDRIVE but converted for the sake of understanding.

 <h3>Instance Variables</h3>
 - <a name="carla.LandmarkOrientation.Positive"></a>**<font color="#f8805a">Positive</font>**
-Positive direction of the road's geometry definition (negative lanes).
+The landmark faces towards vehicles going on the same direction as the road's geometry definition (lanes 0 and negative in OpenDRIVE).
 - <a name="carla.LandmarkOrientation.Negative"></a>**<font color="#f8805a">Negative</font>**
-Negative direction of the road's geometry definition (positive lanes).
+The landmark faces towards vehicles going on the opposite direction to the road's geometry definition (positive lanes in OpenDRIVE).
 - <a name="carla.LandmarkOrientation.Both"></a>**<font color="#f8805a">Both</font>**
-Affects lanes in both directions of the road.
+Affects vehicles going in both directions of the road.

 ---

 ## carla.LandmarkType<a name="carla.LandmarkType"></a>
-Class containing a set of landmarks using the country code OpenDRIVE.
-See section 6.10 in the OpenDrive 1.5M specification.
+Helper class containing a set of commonly used landmark types as defined by the default country code in the [OpenDRIVE standard](http://opendrive.org/docs/OpenDRIVEFormatSpecRev1.5M.pdf) (Germany 2017).
+__[carla.Landmark](#carla.Landmark) does not reference this class__.
+The landmark type is a string that varies greatly depending on the country code being used.
+This class only makes it easier to manage some of the most commonly used in the default set by describing them as an enum.

 <h3>Instance Variables</h3>
 - <a name="carla.LandmarkType.Danger"></a>**<font color="#f8805a">Danger</font>**